-First and foremost, any piece of content created on behalf of your brand should be reflective of the needs of your audience.
+First and foremost, any piece of content created on behalf of your brand should reflect the needs of your audience.
 If you have audience personas developed for defining just that, this is the time to pull them up and do a gut check.

 Is the content relevant to my brand?

 In conjunction with the who that you’re speaking to, you should also be evaluating for the who that’s speaking.
-Is the style and tone consistent with what the brand aims to evoke in their communications?
-At this fork in the road, if your team hasn’t yet created brand voice guidelines, it might be worth taking the time to do so.
+Are the style and tone consistent with what the brand aims to evoke in its communications?
+At this fork in the road, if your team has yet to create brand voice guidelines, it might be worth taking the time to do so.

 Does the content add something new or add to the clutter?

 Content shock is real and admittedly, a good thing for marketers.
-Use that clutter that already exists on subject matters your brand is interested in contributing to, to help set you apart from the rest.
+Use the clutter that already exists on the subject matters your brand is interested in contributing to help set you apart from the rest.
 If the piece in question is simply a rehashing of someone else’s article, point for point, go back to the drawing board.

 Does this subject have content atomization potential?

-A single piece of content can be the gift that keeps on giving when leveraged properly.
-Before publishing, make note of all the potential topics and formats that could be explored.
-Should the subject matter prove popular, you can then be ready to explore other ways in which it could be repurposed.
+A single piece of content can be the gift that keeps on giving when you leverage it properly.
+Before it’s time to publish, note all the potential topics and formats you can explore further on the subject.
+Should the subject matter prove popular, you’re ready to explore the other ways in which you can repurpose the content.